abinit/abinit/doc/tutorial/index.md

 <img style="height: 540px; width: 720px;" alt="Schema 1" src="index_assets/tutorial_flowchart_v6.png" usemap="#map1"/>
 </center>

-The "base" lessons are presented at the top, in orange.
-The blocks in red represents additional lessons related to ground-state features.
-Response-function features are explained in the lessons in the light brown blocks.
-Finally, the Many-Body Perturbation Theory capabilities are demonstrated in the lessons belonging to the dark brown blocks.
+The "base" tutorials are presented at the top, in orange.
+The blocks in red represents additional tutorials related to ground-state features.
+Response-function features are explained in the tutorials in the light brown blocks.
+Finally, the Many-Body Perturbation Theory capabilities are demonstrated in the tutorials belonging to the dark brown blocks.
-The right-hand side blocks gather the lessons related to the parallelism inside ABINIT.
+The right-hand side blocks gather the tutorials related to the parallelism inside ABINIT.

 Before following the tutorials, you should have read the [new user's guide](..),